Diagnosis of Generalized Anxiety Disorder (GAD)

 by Amy Scholten, MPH

-Acute anxiety lasts from hours to weeks and usually occurs in response to a particular stressor.
-Persistent anxiety lasts from months to years and may be considered a part of your temperament.
-Persistent anxiety does not normally occur in response to stress.
-In susceptible people, though, stress may increase levels of persistent anxiety.
+Acute anxiety lasts from hours to weeks.
+It is often linked to a specific problem.
+Persistent anxiety lasts from months to years.
+It may be considered a part of your personality.
+This type of anxiety is not often connected to a particular event.

 Evaluation of Medical Disorders